Henry McMaster: Appointment and elections

-2018

-On June 12, 2018, McMaster placed first in the Republican gubernatorial primary, with 155,072 votes.
-But since that was 42.3% of the vote, less than a majority, he faced John Warren in a runoff.
+McMaster placed first in the June 2018 Republican gubernatorial primary with 155,072 votes.
+But since he received 42.3% of the vote, less than a majority, he faced John Warren in a runoff.
 On June 26, McMaster won the runoff with over 53% of the vote.
-McMaster chose businesswoman Pamela Evette as his running mate, not incumbent lieutenant governor Kevin L. Bryant, who ran against McMaster for the gubernatorial nomination.
+McMaster chose businesswoman Pamela Evette as his running mate over incumbent lieutenant governor Kevin L. Bryant, who ran against McMaster for the gubernatorial nomination.
 Trump endorsed McMaster.
 McMaster defeated Democratic nominee James Smith in the general election with 54% of the vote.

-2022

-McMaster secured the Republican nomination in the June 14 primary.
+McMaster ran for reelection in 2022 and secured the Republican nomination in the June 14 primary.
 He defeated the Democratic nominee, Joe Cunningham, in the general election.